 - Keep It Web-Friendly: Provide links to additional info (where applicable).
 If you’re quoting or paraphrasing another author, credit the author(s) and sources(s).

-- Picture, Please: We’ll need at least one high-quality image (high resolution, not blurry, horizontal format) to post with your blog content.
+- Pictures, Please: We’ll need at least one high-quality image (high resolution, not blurry, horizontal format) to post with your blog content, as well as a headshot for your bio.

 What Not to Do in Your Blog Post